mflann99/wordleSolver/README.md

 # worleSolver

+I can't believe I mispelled wordle in the repository title!

 This is a quick program written to help me cheat at guessing wordle words.
-The interface is pretty clunky, and the wordlist still includes words that aren't valid guesses.
-Future improvements will probably be made to improve the algorithm and have a web based display interface.
-Most words can be guessed within 4 tries using exclusively guesses from the top 10 list of words generated.
+The wordlist includes lots of invalid guesses, hence the UI displaying a top 10 list of possible guesses.
+I've found that even though initial testing of the algorithm doesn't show a great success rate at 88% of words being guessed in 6 tries or less, using judgement to pick the most likely word out of the 10 displayed will almost always result in the correct guess within 6 tries.

 Frequency table for number of guess required to guess a randomly generated word out of the 11430 5 letter words in the language.
 There was a total of 1000 simulations of guessing words run to get this data.
  2 :   21